MaT1g3R/Halp/deliverables/iteration-03.review.md

      -pair real-time customers with workers, we currently only survice jobs in the future We wanted to have workers be able to "look for work now" and get paired using priority queues with customers "looking for workers        now".
 The logic is completed in the backend, but we did not have time to implement this in the activities and the HTTP interface.

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?

 ## Meeting Highlights

 Going into the next iteration, our main insights are:

  Pair programming worked really well.
 We got the most work done during long sessions on campus with all active members present.
+Having high comminication and asking each other questions helps improve everyone's understanding and solve problems quickly.

  We need to communicate more with non-active members and make sure to motivate everyone.
+We want everyone to be motivated and believe that by enabling members to output their best work everyone is benefitted.

- We need to plan around unexpected changes in plans and lost time by having better contingencies and working on items much earlier in the sprint.
+ We need to plan around unexpected changes and lost time by having better contingency planning and working on items much earlier in the sprint.
+Overall, being more proactive is something we want everyone to work on.
+It can be difficult during the last few weeks of school, when everyone has many projects to work on, but dedicating time into organizing the team early on would have gone a long way during this iteration cycle.

- * 2 - 4 items
- * Short (no more than one short paragraph per item)
- * High-level concepts that should guide your work for the next iteration.
- * These concepts should help you decide on where to focus your efforts.
- * Can be related to product and/or process.